The New York Times tech writer Farhad Manjoo turned to meditation.

 Share them with friends and family by forwarding this email or posting to Facebook, Twitter, LinkedIn, Instagram and other social media with my permission.

-Learn more about my book Out of Bad Comes Good, The Advantages of Disadvantages here.
+Read some sample chapters of my book Out of Bad Comes Good, The Advantages of Disadvantages here.

 Don’t want to get these emails anymore?
 Unsubscribe below.